opencog/sensory/README.md

 agents make use of to communicate with, interact with the external world.

+The [Architecture Overview](Architecture.md) provides a detailed description of how this can work.
 A general overview can be found in the AGI 2022 paper:
 [Purely Symbolic Induction of Structure](https://github.com/opencog/learn/tree/master/learn-lang-diary/agi-2022/grammar-induction.pdf).

 General system architecture is discussed in a number of places,